 Serhat wrote in 2012, "I have just found an interesting shot of Turkish Army CJ-3Bs in desert camo from a Republic Day parade in 2005.
 This particular camo and the registration numbers suggest they belonged to VI Corps in Adana in southern Turkey."

-It's only a year since we had the Turkish Army on the cover of CJ3B.info, but since we're currently hearing about the military buildup along the border with Syria, I thought this photo of VI Corps, who are primarily responsible for that area, was timely.
+Since in 2012 we were hearing about the military buildup along the border with Syria, I thought this photo of VI Corps, who are primarily responsible for that area, was timely.

 The banner reads, "Long live the Republic."

 Serhat himself has taken some beautiful photos of Turkish 3B's on parade, mostly in 2002 in Corlu (home of Turkish Army Corps V), and some taken as recently as 2009.

 The flag carried by Jeep 152800 indicates it is leading the column of a signals company.

 The same Jeep was seen up close in our November 2011 cover photo (200K JPEG).